antonyeagle/forallx-adl/readme.md

 Current issues and proposed revisions
 -------------------------------------

-This text is under active yet sporadic revision.
-The current public version of the text is stable for semester 2 2019, as it is being used as a textbook in our *Introduction to Logic* course, and we wish to ensure that students are working from a consistent text.
+This text is approaching stability, yet remains under active, albeit intermittent, revision.
+The current public version of the text is stable for summer term 2020, as it is being used as a textbook in our *Introduction to Logic* course.

-I will be updating my private version of the text in response to comments, typos, and any new ideas.
-I will updating this document with a list of issues and proposed changes.
-But no changes will be made until semester is over.
+I welcome comments, notification of errors and typos, and any new ideas: [antony.eagle@adelaide.edu.au](mailto:antony.eagle@adelaide.edu.au?subject=forallx-adl).
+I will update this readme with a list of issues and proposed changes.
+But I will not push changes until the course is over.

 The following list contains current issues and proposed revisions arranged by chapter: